weihaolun/bikesharing/README.md

 1. Weekday morning rush hours are peak times for CitiBike ridings.
 A variety of reasons can explain this trend, such as that many users ride bikes to get to work to avoid possible delays by public transportation, or just for keeping a healthy habit.
 2. Weekday afternoon rush hours are also peak times for CitiBike usage.
 Bike riding is a great way for city residents to surpass rush hour traffics.
 3. It is very interesting to see that Wednesday afternoon rush hour is an exception and is worth to research the cause behind.
-4. In addition, Friday’s afternoon usage of CitiBike starts as much earlier, as many workplaces allow employees to get off work earlier on Fridays.
-Friday’s morning / afternoon rush hours are still busy but not as much as the other days.
+4. In addition, Friday afternoon's usage of CitiBike starts much earlier, as many offices allow employees to get off work earlier on Fridays.
+Friday’s morning / afternoon rush hours are still busy but not as much as the other weekdays.
 5. For weekends, more bike rides are taken between 10am and 5pm.
 People tend to get up later on weekends and ride CitiBikes to enjoy the city on weekends.

 <img width="1440" alt="4  Trips by Weekday for Each Hour" src="https://user-images.githubusercontent.com/84211948/133383928-d1266f38-4223-4765-a798-b897fffe2d29.png">